johnsonjh/tpzasm/README.md

   various listing outputs (`E12011-0311`, `C12012-0312`, and `C12012-414X`
   *i.e.*, versions `3.11`, `3.12`, and `4.14X`).

-  * **MACRO I** is described as "a macro assembler which will generate relocatable or absolute code for the 8080 or Z80 using standard Intel mnemonics plus TDL/Z80 extensions.
-Functions include 14 conditionals, 16 listing controls, 54 pseudo‑ops, 11 arithmetic/logical operations, local and global symbols, chaining files, linking capability with optional linker, and recursive/reiterative macros",
+  * **MACRO I** is described as ‟a macro assembler which will generate relocatable or absolute code for the 8080 or Z80 using standard Intel mnemonics plus TDL/Z80 extensions.
+Functions include 14 conditionals, 16 listing controls, 54 pseudo‑ops, 11 arithmetic/logical operations, local and global symbols, chaining files, linking capability with optional linker, and recursive/reiterative macros”,
-  * **MACRO II** is described as "expanding upon MACRO I's linking capabilities and offering more listing options", and,
+  * **MACRO II** is described as ‟expanding upon MACRO I’s linking capabilities and offering more listing options”, and,
-  * **MACRO III** is described as "an enhanced version of MACRO II; internal buffers have been increased to achieve a significant improvement in speed of assembly; additional features include line numbers, cross‑reference compressed PRN files, form feeds, page parity, additional pseudo‑ops, internal setting of time and date, and expanded assembly‑time data entry".
+  * **MACRO III** is described as ‟an enhanced version of MACRO II; internal buffers have been increased to achieve a significant improvement in speed of assembly; additional features include line numbers, cross‑reference compressed PRN files, form feeds, page parity, additional pseudo‑ops, internal setting of time and date, and expanded assembly‑time data entry”.
     At least one new pseudo‑op, `.SETWID`, has been definitively identified by reviewing listings.